gerbera/gerbera/README.Docker.md

 ## Overwrite default user and group id

-In cases (e.g. running multiple gerbera containers with different versions) you can override the exported ports
+In cases you want to map the gerbera you to a local user id you can set the environment variables `UID` and `GID`

 ```console
 $ docker run \